WordPress/gutenberg/packages/components/src/navigator/navigator/README.md

 ### Height and animations

-Due to how `NavigatorScreen` animations work, it is recommended that the `NavigatorProvider` component is assigned a `height` to prevent some potential UI jumps while moving across screens.
+Due to how `Navigator.Screen` animations work, it is recommended that the `Navigator` component is assigned a `height` to prevent some potential UI jumps while moving across screens.

 ## Props